guniv/CoolerControl-Docker/tutorial.md

 ### Enabling hard drive temperature reporting

-CoolerControl relies on the [Linux Hardware Monitoring kernel API](https://docs.kernel.org/hwmon/hwmon-kernel-api.html) (hwmon) to collect information from the system like sensor temperatures.
+CoolerControl relies on the [Linux Hardware Monitoring kernel API](https://docs.kernel.org/hwmon/hwmon-kernel-api.html) (hwmon) to collect information like sensor temperatures from the system.
 By default, SATA devices like hard drives do not have their temperatures reported to hwmon.
-Enabling it in Unraid is simple: open the Unraid terminal and enter the command ```sudo modprobe drivetemp```.
+Enabling this in Unraid is simple: open the Unraid terminal and enter the command `sudo modprobe drivetemp`.

-This command has to be run every time the system is booted.
+This command has to be run every time the system is rebooted.
 To do this, use the User Scripts plugin from Andrew Zawadzki.
 In User Scripts, add a new script, and then edit the script to include that command:

 <p align="center">
   <img